• Skip to primary navigation

 But, if you prefer to pre-bake the crust, and get a crisper crust, please feel free.

-The topping is a simple lemon curd, the kind Granny used to make.
+The topping is a old fashioned simple lemon curd, the kind Granny used to make.

-While you’re cooking it, it may develop little lumps, that’s ok, they will work themselves out as it cooks.
+While you’re cooking it, it may develop little lumps, that’s ok, they’ll work themselves out as it cooks.

 The food coloring in the lemon curd is totally optional.
-It makes a nice pretty yellow color.
+It makes a nice beautiful yellow color.
 I’ve used it in all my pictures of this pie.

 Grandma’s Lemon Custard Pie with Lemon Curd Topping - Grandma's Favorite Recipes Collage